carrliitos/FlappyBirdClone/README.md

 - [ ] Deployment for sharing
 	- [ ] Look for free URL host
 - [ ] Make it multiplayer
+- [ ] Add different pipe heights to make it more challenging
+- [ ] Add scoring system